adam-p/yesterday-i-learned/git.md

 ln -s /full/path/to/your/virtualenv/src/scripts/git_precommit_hook.sh /full/path/to/your/virtualenv/.git/hooks/pre-commit
 ```

-### My colleagues are idiots, and I am in fact far superior than them
+### My colleagues are idiots, and I am in fact far superior to them

 To [disable pre-commit hooks](http://stackoverflow.com/a/7230886) when you commit: